 In an interview with CPJ in May 2020, Zebari said he reported on a range of topics, including the alleged murders of people killed over freedom of expression or political activism in the Badinan region, Turkish airstrikes, corruption, embezzlement, and daily life for Kurds during the COVID-19 pandemic.
 Zebari previously worked for the opposition-affiliated broadcaster NRT, which Kurdish authorities have repeatedly harassed by raiding its offices and arresting its journalists.

-Hussein told CPJ that in the weeks leading up to the arrest Zebari had been “living in fear” and hiding because he had received threatening messages, though did not provide further details.
-He said he believed that Zebari had been targeted over his journalism, but was unable to point to any specific articles; he added that Zebari was consumed with launching the Kurmanji-edition of Wllat and running Wllat’s Kurmanji Facebook account in the leadup to his arrest.
+In the weeks leading up to the arrest Zebari had been “living in fear” and hiding because he had received threatening messages, Hussein told CPJ, but did not provide details about those messages.
+He believed Zebari had been targeted over his journalism, saying that, although he was unable to point to any specific articles prompting the arrest, the journalist was consumed with launching the Kurmanji-edition of Wllat and Wllat’s Kurmanji Facebook account.

 Guhdar Zebari stood trial on February 15 and 16, 2021, and after pleading not guilty was convicted of being part of a group that gathered information about Iraqi Kurdistan and relayed it to foreign parties.
 He was sentenced to six years in jail, according to Zebari’s lawyer, Mohammed Abdullah, and Rahman Gharib, general coordinator of the local press freedom group Metro Center for Journalists’ Rights and Advocacy, who spoke to CPJ via messaging app, and court documents that CPJ reviewed.